Deep Sea and ABNJ Accounting

 Step 1: Identify accounting area and jurisdictional boundaries

-Define the spatial scope of the accounting area, distinguishing:
+Define the spatial scope, distinguishing:

 - Deep sea areas within the EEZ (depths >250m)